nickcox/cd-extras/docs/cd.md

 ```

 > **Note:**
-> Powershell interprets a hyphen at the start of an argument as a parameter name.
+> PowerShell interprets a hyphen at the start of an argument as a parameter name.
 So while you can do
 > this...
 >
 > ```powershell